alan2207/bulletproof-react/docs/components-and-styling.md

 #### Stay consistent

-Keep your code style consistent. e.g If you name your components by using pascal case, do it everywhere.
-More on this can be found [here](./style-guide.md)
+Keep your code style consistent.
+For example, if you name your components using pascal case, do it everywhere.
+Most of code consistency is achieved by using linters and code formatters, so make sure you have them set up in your project.

 #### Limit the number of props a component is accepting as input